Throttle Event Handler

 callback(payload);

-Let's trace through a scenario with a 5-second delay:
+Here's a trace through a scenario with a 5-second delay to make it concrete:

 Throttle vs Debounce